 It was a sunny winter’s day and a white blanket of snow enveloped the land.
-There were many animal tracks in the snow – tracks of dog, deer and hare – but what really caught my eye was a pair of human footprints, as if someone had been out walking barefoot in the snow.
+There were many animal tracks in the snow, but what really caught my eye was a pair of human footprints, as if someone had been out walking barefoot in the snow.

 I followed the footprints and they led me deep into the heart of the woods.
 There I found a hut made of branches and covered in snow.
 As I approached the hut, I heard the sound of crackling flames and a woman’s voice softly singing.
-Closer I went, until the woman’s voice stopped singing and said, “Come inside, friend… come inside where it is warm…”
+Closer I went, until the woman’s voice stopped singing and said, “Welcome, my friend, step inside and come warm yourself by the fire…”

-In those days, the woods sang with the sound of the woodswomen.
-The woods were alive with the sound of stories being told and songs being sung late into the night.
+In those days, the woods sang with the sound of the woodswomen – their singing, howling, drumming and dancing, and the gentle whisper of their ever-watching presence.
+The woods were alive with the magic of the woodswomen.

-Some woodswomen preferred to live alone in the heart of the woods, where they could tend to their own magic.
-Some woodswomen loved to live like families, and together they made the simplest chore a lot of fun with much laughter and singing.
-Some woodswomen were most at home living together with bears and wolves.
-Then there where the travelling woodswomen, who carried their homes with them wherever they went, from north to south and east to west.
+Some woodswomen preferred to live alone in the heart of the woods where they could tend to their own magic, whereas other woodswomen lived together like families and made the simplest of chores a lot of fun with much laughter and singing.
+Some woodswomen were most at home living together with bears and wolves, and then there were the travelling woodswomen who carried their homes with them wherever they went.

 But what happened to the woodswomen?